 The Proposed Experian-ClearScore Merger

 In March 2018 the London-based ClearScore was purchased by the global giant Experian for £275 million.
-However, it isn’t clear whether the CMA (Competition & Markets Authority) will allow the Experian-ClearScore merger to go ahead.
-The CMA – a regulatory body have raised concerns.
-In this article, Cashfloat, offering online loans in the UK, look at the market share of the two companies before examining why the CMA is so worried.
+However, it wasn’t clear whether the CMA (Competition & Markets Authority) would allow the Experian-ClearScore merger to go ahead.
+The CMA – a regulatory body raised concerns.
+In this article, Cashfloat, offering online loans in the UK, look at the market share of the two companies before examining why the CMA was so worried.
 What could this merger mean for UK consumers?
-Finally, we consider other changes in the market which could have a direct impact on consumers.
+Finally, we explore why the merger did not go ahead in the end.

 Experian & ClearScore – How do They Compare?

 Both Experian and ClearScore are credit reference agencies used by millions of Britons every year.
 Britons use them to check their credit file before applying for a financial product.

 ClearScore is a financial tech company which provides its customer base with a free credit check (or soft check) with data supplied by Equifax.
 It makes its money from a fee it receives when they click on the recommended financial product which would suit their individual circumstances.

 Experian benefited a great deal from the 2017 data breach at its rival Equifax.
 It became the largest paid-for credit reference agency in the UK.
 As well as its fee-paying service for customers, Experian offers a free credit reporting service.
 It is similar to that offered by ClearScore, but complete with customers’ Experian credit score.
 They are then supplied with a list of financial products for which they might be eligible.